matthewsilva/AdventureGame/README.md

 # AdventureGame

 ![](readmeImages/gameDemo.gif)
-A short example of character bounce, user movement, wall collisions, hunger degradation, and gameplay finalizing
+A short example of character bounce, user movement, wall collisions, hunger degradation, and gameplay finalizing.
+(Compile and run the code to see it run smoothly without gif-loading lag)

 -------------------------------------------------------------------------------------------------